salaboy/platforms-on-k8s/chapter-8/knative/README.md

 EOF
 ```

-When using Knative Serving there is no need to install an Ingress Controller, as Knative Serving requires a more advanced networking stack to enable features such as traffic routing and splitting.
+When using Knative Serving, there is no need to install an Ingress Controller, as Knative Serving requires a more advanced networking stack to enable features such as traffic routing and splitting.
 We will be installing [Kourier](https://github.com/knative-extensions/net-kourier) for this, but you can install a fully fledge service mesh like [Istio](https://istio.io/).

-Once you have a Cluster let's start by installing [Knative Serving](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/) you can follow the official documentation or copy the installation steps listed here, as the examples had been tested with this version of Knative.
+Once you have a Cluster, let's start by installing [Knative Serving](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/).
+You can follow the official documentation or copy the installation steps listed here, as the examples had been tested with this version of Knative.

 Install Knative Serving Custom Resource Definitions: